ballast-dev/sinkd/notes/drawingboard.md

     - `sudo chown sinkd:sinkd` for above files
     - [user] `~/.config/sinkd.conf`
 1. `sudo chmod 2770 /srv/sinkd` with setgid (on server)
-1. `sudo useradd -r -g sinkd sinkd` adds user sinkd and assigns group sinkd as well
+1. `sudo useradd -r -U sinkd` adds user sinkd and assigns group sinkd as well
 1. `newgrp` to login to new group

 ## Create a service